-In addition, other body parts which may require therapy have not been included, including but not limited to: Trigger point therapy, facet joint and sacroiliac joint discomfort, pubic symphysis, trigger fingers intercostal nerve blocks.
+In addition, other body parts which may require therapy have not been included, including but not limited to: Trigger point therapy, Nerve root and epidural injections, Facet joint and Sacroiliac joint discomfort, Pubic symphysis, trigger fingers and Intercostal nerve blocks.

 - Rotator Cuff InjuryInjury of one or more of the four tendons which stabilise the shoulder joint (rotator cuff muscles) causes pain, instability and reduces the range of motion of the joint.This usually represents tendinosis (tendinopathy) of the tendon(s), not uncommonly associated with tears that can be large or small.
 Tendinosis can be defined as tendon degeneration.The differentiation between tendinosis and tears, which often co-exist, can be difficult.The supraspinatus tendon is the most commonly affected.
 Usually presents as pain.